bo01ean/bassdrive-stats/README.md

 bassdrive-stats
 ===============

-This project consists of data parsing and displaying
+This project consists of parsing and displaying data usage stats from Bassdrive.com